Wolven531/League-Tracker-Node/README.md

 ## Goal
-This project is designed to be a cleaner, faster, more extensible version of the original PhP project hosted at [Wolven531.com](http://www.wolven531.com/league/).
+This project is designed to be a cleaner, faster, more extensible version of the original PhP project hosted at [Wolven531.com](http://www.wolven531.com/league/), with the PhP repo located [here](https://github.com/Wolven531/leaguetracker).

 ## Development
 During development, to avoid affecting the main site, all precautions will be